Ann-Ling/snRNA-seq/README.md

 5. SCENIC analysis
 6. Pseudotime analysis

-Tips: If you want to use our scripts for analysis (especially SCENIC analysis), please configure the environment and modify some parameters according to your own data and environment.
+**Tips**: If you want to use our scripts for analysis (especially SCENIC analysis), please configure the environment and modify some parameters according to your own data and environment.